World Oceans Day 2022: Tagging Ocean Giants

 However, the main target of the trip was to tag and track elusive endangered whale sharks to get a better idea of their full migratory loop.
 As it is hard to spot even these large creatures in huge areas of ocean, Julio Vizuete, from ‘Ecuador Bajo Mis Alas’ (Ecuador Under My Wings), used his ultralight airplane to search for whale sharks around the islands and seamounts.
 Once whale sharks were spotted, he radioed the scientists on the boat.

-With Julio’s help, the team encountered ten whale sharks and were able to place six satellite tags, all on large females.
+With Julio’s help, the team encountered ten whale sharks and were able to place five satellite tags, all on large females.
 It was an amazing success!
 The plan now is to carry out more expeditions using aerial searches, around Galapagos and along the coastal waters off mainland Ecuador to find and tag more whale sharks and other large marine species, to get the vital information needed to protect them from extinction.

 Discovering new threats